buttermilk

 Best Substitutes for Buttermilk

-It has a tangy taste and thicker consistency than milk and is usually used to make biscuits, pancakes, waffles, muffins, and cakes.
+It has a tangy taste and a thicker consistency than milk and is usually used to make biscuits, pancakes, waffles, muffins, and cakes.

 muffins